EU and Cuba appeal for Biden to open up

 The US embargo, which Trump also hardened back in 2017, including by blocking remittances, has been in place since 1958.

-And what the EU spokesman called its "difficult" situation was an economy which shrank by 11 percent last year, Cuba says.
+And what the EU spokesman called Cuba's "difficult" situation was an economy which shrank by at least 11 percent last year.

-"The situation is totally different to the circumstances that we faced during the most critical years of the 'special period', when our GDP decreased by 34.8 percent," Cuba's ambassador to the EU, Norma Goicochea Estenoz, told EUobserver, referring to the early 1990s, when its economy collapsed at the same time as the Soviet Union, its main sponsor.
+"The situation is totally different to the circumstances that we faced during the most critical years of the 'special period', when our GDP decreased by 34.8 percent," Cuba's ambassador to the EU, Norma Goicochea Estenoz, told EUobserver, referring to the early 1990s, when its economy collapsed.

-But Cuba had expected 5m tourists in 2020, when just 1m came due to Covid.
+But Cuba had expected 5m tourists in 2020, while just 1m came due to Covid.

 It amounted to a "massive, flagrant, and systematic violation" of Cuban people's "human rights", she added.

-The US sanctions also hit EU firms doing business in Cuba, Goicochea Estenoz noted, naming Spanish tourism firms Blau, Iberostar, and Melia and French drinks maker Pernod Ricard.
+The US sanctions also hit EU firms doing business in Cuba, Goicochea Estenoz noted, naming Spanish tourism operators Blau, Iberostar, and Melia and French drinks-maker Pernod Ricard.

 EU support in pushing Biden to overturn Trump's measures was "very important" for Havana, its envoy said.